sireeshdevaraj/new-york-times-feed/README.md

 # New York Times Discord Bot

 A basic discord bot written in discord.js to post feeds from New york times, location based on Asia pacific.
-You can configure it for different location, check [https://www.nytimes.com/rss](NYT website).
+You can configure it for different location, check [NYT website](https://www.nytimes.com/rss).

 ## Installation